AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 Following are the basic steps to perform in Experience Manager before you begin your search:

-* In **Admin view**, go to Assets > Files in Experience Manager and click the search icon on the top bar.
+* In the **Admin view**, go to Assets > Files in Experience Manager and click the search icon on the top bar.
 Alternatively, use a forward slash (/) to open the Omni Search field.
-In **Assets view**, search bar is visible on the top and can be accessed directly.
+In the **Assets view**, the search bar is visible on the top and can be accessed directly.
 * `Location:Assets` and `Path:/content/dam` are pre-selected to limit the search scope to your Experience Manager Assets repository.
 If you navigate to any other folder, `Path:/content/dam/<folder name>` displays in the Omni Search field to limit the search scope to the current folder.

 ## Simple Search {#simple-search}

 **Scenario 1: Perform a basic search using a `classic car` as the search keyword.**

 The keyword search is not case-sensitive and is a full-text search (across the popular metadata fields).
-If more than one keyword is used, **AND is the default operator between the keywords, thus, need not to write AND between the keywords**.
+If more than one keyword is used, **AND is the default operator between the keywords, thus, write AND between the keywords**.

 The search results that match all search terms in metadata fields are displayed first, followed by the search results that match any of the search terms in the smart tags.
 The approximate order of display of search results is: